Bookmakers margin: What is it and how to calculate it

 Margin = 1 - 1 / (1 / 7.15 + 1 / 4.05 + 1 / 1.58) = 1.93%.

-The Champions League is one of the leading tournaments in the world in terms of betting volumes, so the bookmaker limited itself to a very low margin.
+The Champions League is one of the leading tournaments in the world in terms of betting volumes, so the competition leads to bookmakers having a very low margin.

 Tips for beginners about betting margins

-Do not lose your vigilance from the examples presented, it may seem that the margin in football is lower than in tennis, but that is not exactly true: in this instance, rather, it is simply a difference in the approach of individual bookmakers- who have their own priorities.
-Indeed, each bookmaker has its own tactics to attract players, and the size of the margin is just one of these tools.
+From the examples presented, it may seem that the margin in football is lower than in tennis, but that is not always true.
+It will depend on each individual bookmaker how they prioritise their odds and each bookmaker will have its own tactics to attract players.
+The size of the margin is just one of these tools.

-The strong value of the margin depends on the popularity of the tournament and the sport in a single office- The advantageous odds for the Champions League are not a guarantee that the same bookmaker will make a generous offer for baseball or cricket.
+All bookmakers margins will vary from event to event and the advantageous odds for the Champions League are not a guarantee that the same bookmaker will make a generous offer for baseball or cricket.
+Understanding margins though and using the formula to calculate them, can really help you find a bookmaker which is offering value.

-The main thing is to treat the margin without fanaticism- for example, in the vegetable market you buy not only from the seller with the lowest price but also where the products are fresh, there are more choices or if the seller is just pleasant to talk to as a person.
+Note!
+The main thing to remember is that the margin is important, sure, but it is just one of the many factors you need to consider.
+For example, in the vegetable market you buy not only from the seller with the lowest price, but you also consider where the products were grown, are they fresh, are they organic, or even just is the seller pleasant to talk to as a person.

 When choosing a bookmaker, you consider a combination of factors, because you need to play responsibly and have a good time while doing it.